Sacral Ulcers in Nursing Homes

 - Sacral dressing, to protect the area and encourage healing

-Call 1-800-516-4783 for your free case consultation, you will learn what steps you can take immediately to ensure the safety of the resident and discover what compensation is available.
+Call 1-866-548-9636 for a free case consultation with a decubitus ulcer lawyer.
+Find out what steps you can take to ensure the safety of your loved one.
+Also, find out if compensation may be available.

 How Much Compensation is Available for Sacral Ulcer Sufferers?